The best places to live in Milan

 Cittá Studi

-This part of Zone 3 attracts younger expats and is home to a number of university campuses.
+This part of Zone 3 attracts younger expats and is home to several university campuses.
 It’s a vibrant neighbourhood with affordable but attractive accommodation and a wide range of entertainment options.
 The students can get a bit rowdy, though, so families might prefer to give this area a miss.

 Porta Venezia